 Though we encourage blog posts and trailers in other achievements, this is about making a single image to promote your game.
-Think of the iconic Star Wars posters or other movie posters.
-It should probably include a character from the game, it might have catch phrase, it should have the name of your game, should have the names of the people that made it.
-You don't have to use in-game footage either, many professional grade posters use drawn and stylized images that might not ever be present in the actual game.
+Think of the iconic Star Wars posters or other movie posters as you see them outside a movie theater.
+It should probably include a character from the game, it might have a catch phrase, it should have the name of your game, and should also have the names of the people that made it.
+You don't have to use in-game footage, many professional grade posters use drawn and stylized images that might not ever be present in the actual game.
 Make something to get people excited!